zoopdoop/dotlit/README.md

     three lines.
 The number of new lines in the code block does not need to match the number of lines that are replaced, so this line would also be added to the file.

-    [no $ at the top of a code block]
-    This declares an anonymous code block.
-If you have multiple anonymous code blocks they append to one another.

-    $ [no file name]
+    $ (1-2)
-    This is also an anonymous code block that allows you to use any of the parenthetical operators mentioned above such as "$ (2+)" or "$ (1:2)".
+    This is an anonymous code block that allows you to use any of the parenthetical operators mentioned above.

-Each operation accumulates so for instance deleting the first two lines in a row actually deletes four total lines.

-    $ test.txt (1-2)
-    $ test.txt (1-2)
+    This example would delete two lines starting at line 1.

 ### File Operation Format